-If you’ve been thinking of starting a dog walking business, then good for you!
+If you’re wondering how to start a dog walking business, then good for you!
 This is a growing industry.

-Just think — this field barely existed a decade ago.
+Just think — this field barely even existed a decade ago.
 Most people just had their neighbors watch their dogs, or they took their pets to a kennel.

 In this article, we’ll explore the basics of getting started.

 First, You Need a Plan

 Proper planning and organization are the initial steps to starting a dog walking business.

-One thing you may not realize is that as you are walking dogs, you may need to drive to the dogs’ location to either pick them up or walk them in their neighborhood.
-So factor in that time and mileage, and plan out your workdays.
+One thing you may not realize is that because you’ll be walking dogs, you may need to drive to the dogs’ location to either pick them up or walk them in their neighborhood.
+Factor in that time and mileage, and plan out your workdays.

-“Picking up and dropping off dogs all day is not easy to coordinate,” Hook says.
+“Picking up and dropping off dogs all day is not easy to coordinate,” Hook tells us.
 “To have any hope of making a profit, you have to minimize mileage.
 Actual car expenses can get out of control, and if you are not careful you will end up losing money.”

 What’s Your Clientele Like?